When you open cPanel → Select PHP Version and get the dreaded:

 Error persists only for certain users

 → They are still disabled in CageFS.
-Enable them and re-run--force-update
+Enable them and re-run--force-update. -

 Selector page loads, but PHP doesn’t change

-→ Rebuild alt-PHP INIs:cagefsctl --rebuild-alt-php-ini
+→ Rebuild alt-PHP INIs:cagefsctl --rebuild-alt-php-ini.

-overrides are forcing EA-PHP. -
+→ Ensure no custom.htaccessorphp.inioverrides are forcing EA-PHP. -

 Server recently migrated

-→ Reinstall the alt-PHP group and refresh cages:dnf/yum groupinstall -y alt-php && cagefsctl --force-update
+→ Reinstall the alt-PHP group and refresh cages:dnf/yum groupinstall -y alt-php && cagefsctl --force-update.

 Final thoughts

-.
+This fix is simple but easy to miss: don’t apply pam_lve to sudo.
 Pair that with enabling CageFS for the right users, and PHP Selector will behave perfectly.

 If you’d like PrenHost to audit your CloudLinux estate (CageFS, LVE, alt-PHP, IO/CPU limits), reach out—this is the kind of hands-on tuning we perform daily for high-density cPanel servers.